Adrianjewell91/how-to-code/README.md

 by Adrian Jewell (www.adrianjewell.com)

 (Thank you for reading!
-Please offer feedback and edit suggestions if so inclined)
+Feedback greatly appreciated.)

 *Introduction (Know)*